Multiplayer FAQ

 Multiplayer is a SaaS product with monthly and annual subscriptions.

-You can get up and running with Multiplayer in under two minutes by following these getting started steps.
+You can get up and running with Multiplayer by following these getting started steps.

 We plan to offer a self-hosted option for enterprises in the future.
 Be sure to check out our roadmap.